adonisjs/v6-docs/content/docs/http/validation.md

 The validators are created inside the `app/validators` directory.
 The validator file is empty by default, and you can use it to export multiple validators from it.
 Each validator is a `const` variable holding the result of [`vine.compile`](https://vinejs.dev/docs/getting_started#pre-compiling-schema) method.

-In the following example, we create `createPostValidator` and `updatePostValidator`.
+In the following example, we define `createPostValidator` and `updatePostValidator`.
 Both validators have a slight variation in their schemas.
 During creation, we allow the user to provide a custom slug for the post, whereas we disallow updating it.

 :::note